Glossary

 - When blood bankers use the term “crossmatch” in pretransfusion testing, they really mean “major crossmatch” in virtually all situations

 Obviously, if there is a “major” crossmatch, there must also be a “minor” crossmatch, and there is (though we really don’t use it).
-Multiple types of major crossmatches exist, including immediate spin, computer (electronic), and AHG (“full”) versions.
+Also, as mentioned above, multiple types of major crossmatches exist, including immediate spin, computer (electronic), and AHG (“full”) versions.

 Back to Glossary List